darrenyeung3110/cse160-WI22/PA8/Readme.md

 * An advanced matrix multiplication algorithm (register-tiled, for example)
 * Using Tensor Cores to speed up matrix multiplication
 * ...
-If you wish to use an optimization not listed here, please consult a course staff member.
+If you wish to use an optimization not listed here, please consult a course instructor.

+To receive full credit, you are expect to create an implementation that uses tiling, shared memory, and constant memory.
+If implemented correctly, those optimizations will substantial speedups over the naive solution (e.g., from PA7).
+Additional optimization will allow you to receive extra credit.

 ## How to Compile